Governor McMaster: some budget vetoes due to lack of transparency - South Carolina Radio Network

 “Many of these vetoes represent a collection of legislative earmarks appropriations that are completely void of necessary transparency,” he said.
 “They lack disclosure of explanation, justification, description, purpose, location or amount.
 How they further the agencies’ missions is entirely unaddressed and in most cases, my cabinet agencies’ directors did not request the funds and don’t know who put them in the budget and don’t know what the money is supposed to be used for.”

+House Majority Leader Gary Simrill, R-Rock Hill, and Senate President pro tempore Hugh Leatherman have said they expect to return to Columbia and take up the vetoes in September.
+However, no date is set at this time.

-The Governor also said he vetoed some items that were inserted into the budget as provisos which should have gone through the regular budget process.
+The Governor also said he vetoed some items that were inserted into the budget as provisos which he argued should have gone through the regular budget process.
 He said some of the items he vetoed “specify instances in which the legislature has acted unwisely and hastily with taxpayer dollars by directing public money to private interests or earmarking funds for parochial projects which serve little or no public interest and should be considered locally.”

-Among these items: $100,00 for the Department of Education, Education Improvement Act Quaver Music; $250,000 for Department of Archives and History Charleston Library Society Beaux Arts Building; and $500,000 for the Arts Commission, SC Children’s Theatre.
+Among these items: $100,00 for the Department of Education to spend on the Quaver Music program; $250,000 for Department of Archives and History to pay for the Charleston Library Society’s Beaux Arts Building; and $500,000 for the Arts Commission to help the SC Children’s Theatre.

 “That’s no way to run a government,” he said.